joshbruce/fourth-earth-raw/public/extensions/content.md

 Generally speaking, unused skills are reduced in proficiency; don't do a cartwheel for 15 years, then attempt one.
 However, skills typically are not forgotten outright without some form of brain injury; "it's like riding a bike."

-We don't have a lot of recommendations or examples of how this could be accomplished in a lightweight fashion.
-Here are the guiding principles though:
+We don't have a lot of recommendations or examples of how this could be accomplished in a lightweight fashion that's not tied to an event; death.
+Here are some guiding principles though:

 1. Over a period of time, proficiency points are taken from the higher ranks.
 2. Succeeding at a skill at a given challenge level should rejuvinate all the points in the lower ranks.
 3. A rank should never return to 0.
-4. Characters could be offered a "tax" similar to the tool decay and destruction extension.
+4. Characters could be offered a "tax" similar to what was described in the "Tool decay and destruction" section.

 Again, consistently applied, known to players...